aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000002/content.md

 In Chapter 3, we'll dive into file formats - JSON's lies, Parquet's promises, and Arrow's revolution.
 We'll explore why that "simple CSV" is anything but, and why the format you store data in matters almost as much as the data itself.

 Until then, go audit your data types.
 Yes, right now.
 I promise you'll find something that makes you question everything.

----

-*P.S. - Your Boolean column contains the string "false".
-That evaluates to True in most languages.
-Sleep well.*

----